 Step 2: Assess and Prioritize Risks

 Once potential risks are identified, the next step is to assess their severity and likelihood.
-This assessment typically considers the potential impact on the business or end-users and the probability of occurrence.
-Risks are then prioritized based on this assessment, allowing QA teams to allocate their resources and focus to the areas most in need.
-A common method for prioritizing risks is to use a risk matrix that classifies risks into categories such as high, medium, or low.
+This assessment typically considers the potential impact on the business or end‑users and the probability of occurrence.
+Many teams use a risk matrix built in Microsoft Excel or Google Sheets to classify risks into high, medium, or low categories.
+Prioritization enables QA teams to allocate resources to the areas most in need.

 Step 3: Plan the Testing Strategy